 The drones that were developed by Boosfeld and his team at Wingtra were part of a research project at the Swiss Federal Technology Insitute in Zurich with the main purpose of mapping and surveying.
 Boosfeld credits Drone Valley as being part of their success in innovation, saying: “In this area, we are really good; so much so that there are firms leaving the USA to join us here in what we call ‘Drone Valley'”.

-Wingtra is not the only business to flourish and grow in the Drone Valley, there has been success story after success story coming from startups who have worked at Drone Valley.
+Wingtra is not the only business to flourish and grow in the Drone Valley, there has been a success story after success story coming from startups who have worked at Drone Valley.
 It has been reported that in the last few years, Drone Valley has helped generate over 2500 new jobs in the drone industry and has seen over 80 firms globally relocate to join this collaborative space.

 Unlike many countries, who are strengthening laws against the use of drones and other unmanned aerial vehicles, Switzerland’s legislation allows freedom for researchers in this industry.
 Ultimately, this has allowed Switzerland to be the leader in drone technology and innovation.
 “The federal government intends to maintain the pioneer role and wants to see this industry grow further.
 For anyone working in the sector, that means being able to work with an open-minded government that knows about the needs of research and development, avoiding the nuisance of red tape,” says Boosfeld.